 Emotional detachment may be voluntary.
 Some people can choose to remain emotionally removed from a person or situation.

-Other times, emotional detachment is the result of trauma, abuse, or a previous encounter.
+Other times, emotional detachment results from trauma, abuse, or a previous encounter.
 In these cases, previous events may make it difficult to be open and honest with a friend, loved one, or significant other.

 Some people choose to proactively remove themselves from an emotional situation.

 This might be an option if you have a family member or a colleague that you know upsets you greatly.
-You can choose to not engage with the person or persons.
-This will help you remain cool and keep your calm.
+You can choose not to engage with the person or persons.
+This will help you remain cool and keep calm when dealing with them.

 In situations like this, emotional detachment is a bit like a protective measure.
-It helps you prepare for situations that would normally get the best of you.
+It helps you prepare for situations that may trigger a negative emotional response.

 As a result of abuse

-Sometimes, emotional detachment may be the result of traumatic events, such as childhood abuse or neglect.
-Children who are abused or neglected
+Sometimes, emotional detachment may result from traumatic events, such as childhood abuse or neglect.
+Children who live through abuse or neglect may develop emotional detachment as a means of survival.

 Children require a lot of emotional connection from their parents or caregivers.
 If it’s not forthcoming, the children may stop expecting it.
-When that happens, they may begin to turn off their emotional receptors.
+When that happens, they may begin to turn off their emotional receptors, as in the case of reactive attachment disorder (RAD).
+RAD is a condition in which children cannot form bonds with their parents or caregivers.

 That can lead to depressed mood, inability to show or share emotions, and behavior problems.

 Emotional detachment or “numbing” is frequently a symptom of other conditions.
-You may feel distance from your emotions at times if you have:
+You may feel distant from your emotions at times if you have:

-This period of emotional detachment may last as long as you’re on these drugs.
-Doctors can help you find another alternative if the drug affects you in this way.
+This period of emotional detachment may last as long as you take these medications.
+Doctors can help you find another alternative or help to find the right dosage if the medication affects you in this way.

 Emotional detachment isn’t an official condition like bipolar disorder or depression.
 Instead, it’s often considered one element of a larger medical condition.

-Emotional detachment could also be the result of trauma or abuse.
-People who have been neglected or abused may develop this as a coping mechanism.
+Emotional detachment could also be the result of acute trauma or abuse.

-A healthcare provider may be able to see when you’re not emotionally available to others.
+A healthcare professional may be able to see when you’re not emotionally available to others.
 They may also talk with you, a family member, or a significant other about your behaviors.

 Understanding how you feel and act can help a provider recognize a pattern that could suggest this emotional issue.